vindarel/cl-str/README.md

 (repeat 3 "foo") ;; => "foofoofoo"
 ```

+**NEW** as of April, 2025: when the expected output is more than 10,000
+characters, we generate it in chunks to avoid stack/heap overflows.

 #### add-prefix, add-suffix `(items s)`

 Respectively prepend or append `s` to the front of each item.